TQTQliu/ET-MVSNet/README.md

 ```
 We use the camera parameters of short depth range version (included in your download), you should replace the `cams` folder in `intermediate` folder with the short depth range version manually.

+Or you can download our processed data [here](https://drive.google.com/file/d/17mTgTzjPV1KsazabRIU0J3p0_ogufi5R/view?usp=sharing).

+We recommend the latter.

 ## Training